arunkumar-cloudgrc/aws-security-governance-portfolio/01-governance-baseline/README.md

 - [ ] `.github/workflows/validate-p1.yml` created and passing (green check on PR)
 - [ ] This README completed and committed
 - [ ] Feature branch → PR → CI green → squash-merged into `main`
-- [ ] LinkedIn post published
-- [ ] Resume bullets added to CV
-- [ ] All 5 interview Q&A pairs rehearsed out loud

 ---

 ## Questions to Answer in Your Documentation

-If your README and docs can answer these clearly, you're ready to defend this project in an interview:

 **Q: Why permission boundaries instead of just writing tighter IAM policies?**
 A permission boundary is a ceiling, not a grant ; it caps the maximum permissions a role can ever have, even if someone later attaches a broader managed policy to it.
 That protects against privilege creep introduced by other administrators after the fact, which a well-written policy alone can't do.